-One other possibility may be to create an exemption in the state water quality laws for excess energy events similar to what is provided for 7Q10 flood flows.
-It may be difficult if not impossible to get the states to adopt, and EPA to approve, an exception to state water quality standards given the existing restrictions on spill required to protect aquatic life.
+One other possibility may be to create an exemption in the state water quality laws for excess energy events similar to what is provided for 7Q10 flood flows.29 It may be difficult if not impossible to get the states to adopt, and EPA to approve, an exception to state water quality standards given the existing restrictions on spill required to protect aquatic life.

 Resistive Load Banks: Resistive load banks are devices designed to absorb electric energy, providing a load with desirable characteristics (unity power factor).
 Load banks are in common use for generator testing.
 The Northwest's 1,400 MW Chief Joseph substation "dynamic brake" is an example of a load bank used to maintain power system stability.
-This device may have no practical application to reducing excess energy events, since it is designed to operate for less than a second at a time.
+This device may have no practical application though, since it is designed to operate for less than a second at a time.

-While BPA's dynamic brake demonstrates the scale feasibility of load banks, commercially available load banks are designed for continuous service.
-A quick internet search found a handful of providers of megawatt-scale units.
-The cost for the units, absent installation and interconnection, appears to range from about \$20-40/kW.
+While BPA's dynamic brake's limitation makes it unsuitable for absorbing large amounts of energy, it demonstrates the scale feasibility of load banks.
+Megawatt-scale load banks designed for continuous service are commercially available.
+A quick internet search found a handful of providers of megawatt-scale units.30 The cost for the units, absent installation and interconnection, appears to range from about \$20-40/kW.
 Spill rates during the June event were approximately 875 MW at Grand Coulee and 325 MW at Chief Joseph.
 If the total 1,200 MW were matched by load banks, the equipment cost of accommodating the generation and avoiding spill would be on the order of \$25-50 million.
 Additional costs for land, installation, and interconnection could increase this two to three times.

 Although finding more constructive uses for the energy would be desirable, load banks could expand zero price options for generation, provide an alternative to spill that would otherwise raise nitrogen levels, and provide additional system reliability to the balancing area to reduce the risk of over-frequency events.
-Perhaps the highest value of load bank technology is in providing a cost yardstick against which other solutions can be compared.
+For example, total wind generation was at about 200 MW on May 18, 2011 when BPA first curtailed wind generation under its new policy.
+The curtailment was not sufficient to maintain gas levels below limits.
+Load bank technology could have allowed BPA to reduce spill to levels consistent with the gas caps.